 .5 g / 1/8 teaspoon cream of tartar

-Melt the chocolate in a heat-proof bowl over a pot of barely simmering water, ensuring that the bowl doesn’t touch the water.
-Alternatively, microwave the chocolate at half power for 2 minutes.
+Melt the chocolate in a heat-proof bowl over a pot of barely simmering water or a microwave.
 Stir with a rubber spatula and let cool slightly.

 In a stand mixer fitted with a whisk attachment, whip the egg whites, sugar, and cream of tartar until the whites hold stiff peaks when the whisk is removed from the bowl, about 2 minutes.
-Using the spatula, gently fold the chocolate and nuts into the egg whites until the batter is uniform, then fold in the dried plums.
+Gently fold in the chocolate and nuts, then fold in the dried plums.

-Using a 30-ml / 2-tablespoon scoop or a spoon, portion the batter onto the prepared pans.
+Using a 30 ml [2 tablespoon] scoop, portion onto the prepared pans.
 Bake until firm on the outside but still soft in the center, about 12 minutes.
 Let cool on the sheet pans.